Submission of Prior Approval Requests

 NIH prior approval is required for any change in multi-PD/PI including a change from a single PD and/or PI to a multiple PD and/or PI model and vice versa.

-All requests must be made via email to the GMS and PO assigned to the grant and signed by the AOR from the grantee institution.
+All requests must be made either through the eRA Commons Prior Approval Module or via email with a copy to the GMS and PO assigned to the grant and signed by the AOR from the recipient organization.
 Requests should be submitted 30 days prior to the proposed change and must include the following information:

-• Statement indicating the previous approved level of effort and the requested new level of effort reflected in person months
+- Statement indicating the previously approved level of effort and the requested new level of effort reflected in person months

-• Updated Other Support page, incorporating the requested change in effort, explaining how this change in effort affects the overall level of effort on other grants
+- Updated Other Support, incorporating the requested change in effort, explaining how this change in effort affects the overall level of effort on other grants

-• If the change involves the reduction, addition or removal of a PD and/or PI, signatures of the current PD and/or PIs, and the proposed replacement PD and/or PI, if applicable, are required.
+- If the change involves the reduction, addition or removal of a PD and/or PI, signatures of the current PD and/or PIs, and the proposed replacement PD and/or PI, if applicable, may be required.

 Extensions

 An extension is a request for additional time to complete an originally approved scope of work beyond the end date of the approved project period.
 An extension period should not be utilized to expand or increase the originally approved scope of work.
+No new activity may occur during an extension period.
 NCATS currently considers First No-Cost Extensions, Subsequent No-Cost Extensions and Cost Extensions.

 First No-Cost Extension

-Within 90 days prior to the project period end date, grantees may extend the final budget period of the competitive segment one time for up to 12 months beyond the original expiration date shown in the Notice of Award via eRA Commons, if—
+Ninety days prior to the project period end date, recipients may extend the final budget period of the competitive segment one time for up to 12 months beyond the original expiration date shown in the Notice of Award via eRA Commons, if—

-• No term of award or IMPAC II status specifically prohibits the extension;
+- No term of award specifically prohibits the extension;

-If a grantee misses the deadline to submit a first no-cost extension in the Commons, the request should be submitted as a subsequent no-cost extension request, as described below.
+If a recipient misses the deadline to submit a first no-cost extension in the Commons, the request should be submitted as a subsequent no-cost extension request, as described below.

 Subsequent No-Cost Extension